 Campus Dining declining balance funds can be used for purchasing food items at all Campus Dining restaurants, food trucks and markets, including Subway, Yogurt Creations, Shake Smart and Starbucks.
 They cannot be used for gratuities or to purchase gift cards, clothing, school supplies, mugs, coffee makers and similar non-food merchandise.
 Declining balance funds are allocated at the beginning of each academic quarter during the regular school year and expire at the end of spring quarter.

-Each meal credit pays for a meal at 805 Kitchen or a meal equivalent at most Campus Dining locations.
+Each meal credit pays for a meal at 805 Kitchen or a comparable meal at any of the other 25 Campus Dining locations.
+Meals outside of 805 Kitchen will be selected off of a predetermined menu unique to each location and may include a main dish item, and a beverage.
 They provide best value when redeemed at 805 Kitchen, typically saving students up to 35 percent off the regular retail price of a meal.
 Meal credits remaining at the end of each quarter are forfeited.

 Campus Dining offers a variety of dining plan options for continuing and transfer students living on campus.
 All components of any dining plan are accessed through the students’ PolyCard (student ID) for fast, convenient access.

-The base cost spreads the non-food operation and overhead costs, including equipment, facilities maintenance and equipment replacements for Campus Dining locations, across all 1st year student dining plans.
+The base cost spreads the non-food operation and overhead costs, including equipment, facilities maintenance and equipment replacements for Campus Dining locations, across all first year student dining plans.

 Unused declining balance funds roll over to the next quarter through the end of the academic year.
 Funds remaining at the end of the spring quarter are forfeited.